rivy-t/powerlog/README.md

 import {
   DiscordWebhookTransport, // For sending discord webhook messages.
   FileTransport, // For appending to a file.
-  StdTransport, // For writing to stdout or stderr.
+  ConsoleTransport, // For writing to stdout or stderr.
   TcpTransport, // For sending logs over a tcp connection or unix sock.
   WriterTransport, // For writing to an async writer (an object that has .write).
 } from 'https://deno.land/x/powerlog/mod.ts';